-The conservation park is also one of a few locations on the northern Darling Downs where the landforms and soil types of the region remain uncultivated or ungrazed.
+The regional park is also one of a few locations on the northern Darling Downs where the landforms and soil types of the region remain uncultivated or ungrazed.

 The lake itself covers approximately 350 ha and is only 3–4 m deep when full.
 Resembling a large tadpole from the air, Lake Broadwater lies on a broad alluvial plain which drains northwards into the Condamine River via Wilkie Creek.
 It is fed from two ephemeral streams (Broadwater and Surveyor’s gullies) draining a local catchment of about 6,000 ha, most of which lies outside the park.
 Occasionally the lake floods during periods of summer rainfall, and may also dry out completely.

 A low gravelly ridge divides Lake Broadwater from the alluvial plains along the Condamine River to the north.
 The lake itself was probably formed when high energy floodwaters spilling from the Condamine River gouged out a weak section of soil to form a depression.
 Subsequent high energy flood events would have continued to scoop it out and once the lake was deep enough, trees and shrubs could not regrow on the bottom.
 Vegetation which has grown up around the lake over time has acted as a silt trap and created a low levee around the lake.
 Survey records show that the lake has changed little since 1877, however it is slowly getting shallower over time.